garrandall/popular-music-data/tracks/god-bless-the-usa-american-idol-finalists.md

 Coz the flag don't stand for freedom
 And they can't take that away

-And i'm proud to be an american
+And I'm proud to be an american
-Where at least I know i'm free
+Where at least I know I'm free
 And I won't forget the man who died
 Who gave that right to me
 And I gladly stand up next to you